mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 - Vaccinated To Susceptible Rate

 ## Type Ratios

+### Discussion

+The probability of a member being assigned to a distinct type.

+A lower value generally indicates a slower conversion rate, as there is a lower probability for transition at each step.

+A value of 1 indicates an instant conversion.

+### Method

+`Conversion Rate = Step / Mean Duration`

+### Simulated Type Ratios

 - Hospitalization To Non-Hospitalization Ratio
 - Asymptomatic To Symptomatic Ratio
 - Critical To Non-Critical Hospitalization Ratio